Hendrix-CS/csci150/web/syllabus.md

 one new chapter each week.
 You should view your textbook as another perspective on the material presented in class and covered in the labs.
-We will also be using additional supplemental material such as relevant web-pages and background material for the lab assignments.
+We will also be using additional supplemental material such as relevant web pages and background material for the lab assignments.
 Readings will be assigned before material will be covered in class.
 You are expected to review the material and come to class prepared.

+XXX revise this after making calendar!!!

 * Chapter 1: Weds, Jan 20
 * Chapter 2: Fri, January 22 [ [drake.py](static/drake.py) ]